Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 <uses-permission android:name="android.location.GPS_ENABLED_CHANGE" />
 ```

-Then you have to set the Woosmap's Private Key in the xml tag `application`
+Then you have to set the Woosmap Private Key in the xml tag `application`
 ```xml
 <application ... >
     ...